hack4impact-calpoly/ecologistics-web-scraper/docs/contributing.md

 ## Making Changes

-1. Before you start making changes, always make sure you're on the main branch, then `git pull`.
-If you have local uncommitted changes, `git stash`, then `git pull` to get latest from origin, then `git stash pop` to apply the stashed changes to new base.
+1. Before you start making changes, always make sure you're on the `develop` branch, then `git fetch` to retrieve all new remote branches, and finally `git pull`.
+If you have local uncommitted changes, `git stash`, then `git pull --rebase` to get latest from origin, then `git stash pop` to apply the stashed changes to new base.
 2. Don't forget to `npm i` in the frontend and `pip3 install -r requirements.txt` in the backend to make sure your dependencies are up to date.
-3. Create a branch `git checkout -b <name-of-branch>`
+3. Create a new branch by first checking out develop with `git checkout develop` or `git switch develop`.
+Then, run `git checkout -b <name-of-branch>`.
-4. Make changes to the code
+4. Make changes to the code.
+If it's been a while since you've made changes, repeat Steps 1 and 2.
 5. Run the project locally to ensure everything is still working properly with `python3 manage.py runserver` in the backend, and `npm run dev` in the frontend.
-6. `npm run lint` to ensure code standards. (running `npm run lint:fix` will fix most of the styling errors)
+6. `npm run lint` to ensure code standards. (running `npm run lint:fix` will fix most of the styling errors!)

 ## Commiting Changes

-When interacting with Git/GitHub, feel free to use the command line, VSCode extension, or Github desktop.
+When interacting with Git/GitHub, feel free to use the command line, VSCode extension, or Github Desktop.
 These steps assume you have already made a branch using `git checkout -b <branch-name>` and you have made all neccessary code changes for the provided task.

 1. View diffs of each file you changed using the VSCode Github extension (3rd icon on far left bar of VSCode) or GitHub Desktop
 2. `git add .` (to stage all files) or `git add <file-name>` (to stage specific file)